chrisl8/Witchazzan/README.md

 [![Build Status](https://travis-ci.com/chrisl8/witchazzan-client.svg)](https://travis-ci.com/chrisl8/witchazzan-client)

+**This project has come to an end.
+It was fun, but we are not maintaining it or developing any further on it now.**

 # Witchazzan - A Game!

 This is the start of a game that [doby162](https://github.com/doby162) and [chrisl8](https://github.com/chrisl8) are building.